The quality of school track assignment decisions by teachers: Setting

+At the end of primary school, students are assigned to secondary school tracks by primary school teachers in a careful process.
+The process involves an assessment of performance across multiple primary school years.
+The primary teacher's track recommendation, as it is referred to, is binding in the sense that students are not permitted to enroll in secondary school tracks above the recommended level.
+However, perhaps for historical reasons, this rule is not always strictly enforced.

+The Dutch secondary school system broadly consists of five tracks, ranging from the preparatory vocational programs — \emph{vmbo-basis}, \emph{vmbo-kader}, and \emph{vmbo-theoretisch} — to upper general secondary education (\emph{havo}) and pre-university (\emph{vwo}) tracks.
+Each track grants access to different forms of tertiary education.
+For example, access to university programs such as law or medicine typically requires a \emph{vwo} diploma.

+While a \emph{vwo} diploma is the standard route to university, alternative pathways exist for some programs.
+For example, students without a \emph{vwo} diploma may first complete a \emph{havo} diploma, then pursue a bachelor's degree at a university of applied sciences (\emph{HBO} – \emph{Hoger beroepsonderwijs}), and subsequently gain access to a university Master's program.
+However, the feasibility of such routes varies by discipline.
+For example, medical school almost always requires a \emph{vwo} diploma for access.

+The Dutch system also allows for what is known as ``stacking'' of diploma's (Dutch: \emph{stapelen}), whereby students build their educational qualifications sequentially.
+For example, a student might first earn a \emph{havo} diploma and then transfer into a \emph{vwo} program to obtain a \emph{vwo} diploma that is required for university admission.
+Figure \ref{fig:trackenrollment4} shows this flexibility of the system in action, by showing the fraction of student below, at or above the track level that was recommended by the teacher.
+The figure suggests flexibility within the tracked secondary education system.
+In theory, it is possible to obtain a university diploma by stacking secondary school diploma's.
+On the other hand, stacking requires a level of commitment and perseverance from students that may not be given to everyone.

-Starting in the school year 2014/15, the regulations of the track assignment process were changed in two ways.
-First, the primary school teacher's recommendation became binding for track placement in secondary education \citep{wvo2014}.
-Secondary schools were not (as a rule) permitted to place students on a track level above the recommended level.
-Second, an option was introduced for the teacher to upwardly revise the track recommendation.
-After the teacher recommendation was recorded in March, all students would take the standardized end-of-primary education test in April or May.
-The scores on this test also map into track levels, based on nationwide and predetermined test score cutoffs.
-We refer to the mapping of a test score to a track level as the test-based track recommendation.
-If the test-based recommendation, is higher than the teacher's track recommendation recorded in March, the teacher is mandated by law to consider an upwards revision of the ``initial'' track recommendation \citep{wpo2014}.
-An actual revision of the initial assignment is only optional and dependent, again, on the teacher's judgment.
+In this paper we study the effects of tracking by evaluating the medium and longer term effects of enrolling in different tracks.
+For this we use a feature of the Dutch track assignment process that was introduced in the school year 2014/15.
+In 2014/15, the regulations of the track assignment process were changed in two ways.
+First, the primary school teacher's recommendation became binding for secondary education track placement \citep{wvo2014}.
+Secondary schools were not (as a rule) permitted to place students on track levels above the recommended level.
+Second, an option was introduced for the primary teachers to upwardly revise the track recommendation, based on a test scores above specific test score cutoffs on the standardized end-of-primary education test.